cormullion/juliamono/website/index.md

 ### JuliaMono - a monospaced font for scientific and technical computing

 JuliaMono is a monospaced typeface designed for programming in the [Julia](https://julialang.org) Programming Language and in other text editing environments that require a wide range of specialist and technical Unicode characters.
+It was intended as an experiment to be presented at the 2020 JuliaCon conference in Lisbon, Portugal (which of course did't happen).

 JuliaMono is:

 - free
-- open-source[^opensource]
+- distributed with a liberal licence [^licence]
 - suitable for scientific and technical programming as well as for general purpose hacking
 - available for MacOS, Unix, and Windows [^windows]
 - easy to use, simple, friendly, and approachable
-- distributed with a liberal licence [^licence]

 This site uses JuliaMono for all text; if your browser can’t[^ohdear] (or you didn’t allow it to) download and display web fonts, you’ll only see the font in action in the images.
 You’ll see a familiar formation of three dots here when/if the font has been downloaded: